-Act 20,660, in force since 1 March 2013, forbids any smoking within closed spaces of any kind.
+Law 20.660, in force since 1 March 2013, forbids any smoking within closed spaces of any kind.
 This legal modification redefines the concept of closed spaces, including almost any type of areas.

-- Smoking must be forbidden in indoor facilities of the company. - It is convenient to designate open spaces where employees may smoke.
+- Smoking should be banned in indoor facilities of the company. - It is convenient to designate open spaces where employees may smoke.